MRStrack/Characterising-phytochrome-photostates-using-UV-Vis-absorption-data/README.md

-This file contains a script that allows the user to determine the amounts of Pfr (15E) and Pr (15Z) in a phytochrome sample using the data obtained via UV/Vis absorption spectroscopy.
+This file contains a script that allows the user to determine the amounts of Pfr (15E) and Pr (15Z) in a microbial phytochrome sample using the data obtained via UV/Vis absorption spectroscopy.

-The data from the Q-band region
+The complex, multi-step photocycle of phytochromes can be simplified into a system of two species (Pfr and Pr) and three rates: the rate of product formation for both species, and the mono-directional rate of dark reversion.
+Is the illumination intensity high enough, the rate of dark reversion becomes negligible in comparison to the photochemical rates; this is the desired experimental condition.
+A photochemical equilibrium, or photostate, can then be understood as a mixture of Pfr and Pr.

+To describe experimental data, we have first created individual functions for the parent states (a sum of Gaussians).
+These are then implemented into the fit function proper, which considers the Q-band absorption to be a superposition of the parent states.
+The script calculates the value of alpha, the amount of Pfr in the sample, and thus characterises the photostate.

 The method has been published previously:

 	Darkness inhibits autokinase activity of bacterial bathy phytochromes Huber, Christina et al.
 	Journal of Biological Chemistry, Volume 300, Issue 4, 107148
 	DOI:  10.1016/j.jbc.2024.107148

 A step by step guide is additionally provided in:

 	WINKLER CHAPTER

 Contained within is a complete script for Matlab, as well as the parameters necessary to describe the parent states of the following phytochromes:

 WT = wildtype

 - Bathy: